dhis2/app-platform/docs/scripts/pack.md

 > d2 app scripts pack --help
 d2-app-scripts pack [source]

-Create archive from the build.
+Create a .zip archive of a built application

 Positionals:
   source  The source directory to pack relative to cwd.